eclipse-che/che-docs/src/main/pages/overview/single-multi-user.md

 **Single User Che Pros:**

 * The CLI will pull fewer Images
-* You will faster get to User Dashboard (no login)
+* You will get to the User Dashboard more quickly (no login)

 **Multi-User Che Pros**